hephaest0s/usbkill/README.md

 - Ability to melt the program on shut down.
 - RAM and swap wiping.
 - Works with sleep mode (OS X).
-- No dependency except secure-delete iff you want usbkill to delete files/folders for you or if you want to wipe RAM or swap. ```sudo apt-get install secure-delete```
+- No dependency except secure-delete if you want usbkill to delete files/folders for you or if you want to wipe RAM or swap. ```sudo apt-get install secure-delete```
 - Sensible defaults